Leviathan (Westerfeld novel): Plot

-Alek is unable to stomach letting the crew of the Leviathan suffer out on the ice, and secretly leaves the fortress to bring medicine to the crew of the fallen ship.
-The first person he finds is an unconscious Deryn, who had fallen from the rigging during the crash.
-Alek revives her and claims unconvincingly to be a Swiss villager.
+Despite this, Alek secretly leaves the fortress to bring medicine to the crew of the fallen ship.
+Alek finds an unconscious Deryn and revives her.
 Deryn is suspicious of him and sounds the alarm, resulting in Alek's capture.
-Alek continues to insist he is just a bystander trying to help, but the captain refuses to release him and instead leaves him under Deryn's charge.
 The secret cargo brought by Dr. Barlow is revealed to be eggs of some kind, though most were destroyed in the crash.